aniketghumed23/Group6_amazon_products_project/README.md

 - **Opportunities:** Enhancing customer experience, increasing profitability, and gaining a competitive edge in the market.
 - **Stakeholders:** Retailers, marketers, supply chain managers, and consumers.

-Certainly!
-Below is a better-formatted version of the literature review section for a README:

 ## Literature Review